Bg

 IN THIS ARTICLE:

-Ideally, your 7 month old’s sleep schedule will allow for about 14 hours of total sleep in a 24-hour period, which is in line with the American Academy of Sleep Medicine’s recommendations [] for this age group.
+Ideally, your 7 month old’s sleep schedule will allow for about 14 hours of total sleep in a 24-hour period, which aligns with the American Academy of Sleep Medicine’s recommendations [] for this age group.

-Remember that the amount of sleep needed by babies can vary, and what is considered normal and healthy has a range.
+Remember that the amount of sleep babies need can vary, and what is considered normal and healthy has a range.
 Don't fret about the numbers.
-The suggested hours are just a rough estimate, and it's equally important to monitor your child's mood and energy levels to make sure they are getting enough sleep.
+The suggested hours are just a rough estimate, and it's equally important to monitor your child's mood and energy levels to ensure they’regetting enough sleep.

 We recommend aiming for 11 - 12 hours at night and 2.5 - 3 hours during the day, split over three naps.
 However, you may find that your baby’s nighttime sleep gets a bit shorter until they completely drop the third nap in the next month or two.
 This happens when a baby needs more awake time between sleep periods but isn’t quite ready to drop a nap — resulting in a later bedtime and shorter night’s slumber.